LDNGuide

 Earn 3x points with your sapphire card

-A dimly lit Italian spot that feels like an invite-only members' club, The Dover is all smiles and "buon appetito" from the friendly servers, and excellent flavours from the kitchen.
+A dimly lit New York-Italian spot that feels like an invite-only members' club, The Dover is all smiles and "buon appetito" from the friendly servers, and excellent flavours from the kitchen.
 Snacks like a mini butter-drenched lobster roll are perfect to start, and we’re big fans of all of the fish dishes, especially the citrussy dover sole.
-Inside the dark dining room, lit only by tall candles on each table, couples flirt on intimate corner tables and friends poke their heads around the prawn cocktail tower to get a good look at whichever famous person they think they saw.
+Inside the dark dining room, lit solely by tall candles, couples flirt on intimate corner tables and friends poke their heads around the prawn cocktail tower to get a good look at whichever famous person they think they saw.

 Manteca has a large dining room that feels constantly full.
 There are people crowding into booths for lunches that involve pappardelle with duck ragu; early days relationships, hiding parts of themselves but sharing focaccia; and counter-cruisers ordering two plates of this, two glasses of that.
 The Shoreditch spot is stylish and assured, with accomplished, comforting dishes—deep-fried pig’s head with mostarda and brown crab cacio e pepe—that are just a little creative.
 Order pasta, yes, but don’t ignore the sea bass and house-cured Rizla-thin salumi.